 Let’s investigate another:

-They will need to know all this and have a developed sense of irony, if they are to understand that Liddle is not, in fact, saying he was a nice chap when he says, “seemed a nice enough chap” but, rather, is affecting the assuredly nonchalant language of those from “old money”.
-However, to pick up that irony is at play, they also need to understand the particular linguistic-tics of those from old money, as well as stereotypes about their attitudes.
+They will need to know all this and have a developed sense of irony, if they are to understand that Liddle is not, in fact, saying the peer was a nice chap when he says, “seemed a nice enough chap” but, rather, is affecting the assuredly nonchalant language of those from “old money”.
+However, to pick this up, it’s not enough to simply know what irony is.
+No, the reader must understand the particular linguistic-tics of those from old money, as well as stereotypes about their attitudes.

 Call me old-fashioned, but I think our children should be able to read the newspaper when they leave school.
 Many, perhaps even most, wouldn’t be able to extrapolate all the meaning from the examples above.
 If pupils are leaving school unable to understand the references in two very short extracts, which I found in less than a minute or so’s searching through today’s paper, then we have a problem.
 It is for this reason that a country’s schools should foreground it’s “home” cultural knowledge; it grants access and cultural capital to those who wouldn’t otherwise would possess it.
-And this is particularly vital for children who are first-generation immigrants, and who have a triple-lock to overcome: they have comparatively limited understanding of the language; their parents’ cultural literacy in the new country is likely to be highly limited, so they are not exposed to it at home; and they often find themselves in inner-city schools, where ingrained attitudes suggesting that certain knowledge, or culture, is (not) for certain people often still prevail.
+Incidentally, this is particularly vital for children who are first-generation immigrants, who have a triple-lock to overcome: they have comparatively limited understanding of the language; their parents’ cultural literacy in the new country is likely to be highly limited, so they are not exposed to it at home; and they often find themselves in inner-city schools, where ingrained attitudes suggesting that certain knowledge, or culture, is (not) for certain people often still prevail.